codenvibes/CS/03 RECONNAISSANCE & ENUMERATION/OSINT/00 OSINT.md

-**OSINT** stands for **Open Source Intelligence**.

-==It refers to the practice of collecting and analyzing information from publicly available sources to produce actionable intelligence.== The information is “open source” because it’s accessible without needing special or clandestine access.
+**DEF-OSINT** stands for **Open Source Intelligence** and ==It refers to the practice of collecting and analyzing information from publicly available sources to produce actionable intelligence.== The information is “open source” because it’s accessible without needing special or clandestine access.

 **Common sources for OSINT include:**
 - Websites and blogs